-An introduction to the Aircraft Apprentices Scheme
+An introduction to the Aircraft Apprentices Scheme at Halton

-From a pamphlet written for the 69th Entry Jubilee reunion in 2001 by Tony Parrott
+The following is an extract from a pamphlet written for the 69th Entry Jubilee reunion in 2001 by Tony Parrott

 An apprentice of the 69th at RAF HaltonFollowing the end of the first world war in November 1918, Chief of Air Staff Hugh Trenchard, in his considerations for the founding of a peacetime Royal Air Force, had recognised the need to train a wide variety of engineering trades, especially those connected with aircraft maintenance.